 In this version of twenty questions, I send a list of questions to a willing

 victim author and they choose their own interview by handpicking which questions (and how many!) they want to answer.
-Trini Amador is the author of Gracianna, a historical novel about a French girl being recruited into the French resistance and having to make difficult choices along the way.
-Here is what Trini had to say about reading, writing, and his candid thoughts on negative reviews.
+Jessica Levine is the author of The Geometry of Love, a fantastic novel about one woman’s search for her identity as an artist, the relationships with the men in her life, and how they fuel and inhibit her passions in different ways.
+Here is what Jessica had to say about reading, writing, and reversing the stereotypical gender roles of artistic muses.

 Would you give us a bit of introduction and let my readers know who you are, how you got started writing, and what kind of books you like to write?